nikvoronin/LastWallpaper/README.md

 - [Documentation](#documentation)
 - [Release Notes](#release-notes)

+> There are at least two others developer versions in branches: one is cross-platform under the AvaloniaUI /[develop-cs-xplatform](https://github.com/nikvoronin/LastWallpaper/tree/develop-cs-xplatform) and another one /[develop-fs-win](https://github.com/nikvoronin/LastWallpaper/tree/develop-fs-win) written in F#.
+Both are workable but abandoned and obsolete.

 ## What's New

-21 Jun 2023
+29 May 2024

+- Switched back to the csharp + winforms.

+Not so far

 - Initial downloading for NASA APOD image of the day.

-Not so far

 - Windows toast notifications.
 - Looking for changes from bing (once an hour).
 - Downloads new image.